 Venous valves.
 Cross section of converging veins demonstrating the valve leaflets that permit only forward flow, proximally, toward the right heart.
 The arrows represent the directional flow of blood.

 Veins can be subdivided into central veins and peripheral veins.
-The important central veins with regard ...
+The important central veins with regard to venous access are ...